What’s the Difference Between DO and MD?

 But in the end, I chose to only apply to allopathic medical schools.
 This is because, at that time, I was certain I wanted to be an orthopedic surgeon.

-If you review the residency Match data for orthopedic surgery, osteopathic applicants have a much harder time matching to allopathic residency programs.
-Yes, there are osteopathic residencies, but the numbers are very slim compared to allopathic programs.
+If you review the residency Match data for orthopedic surgery, osteopathic applicants have a harder time matching to allopathic residency programs.
+Yes, there are osteopathic residencies, too, but the numbers are slim compared to allopathic programs.

 Yes, because I met my wife in medical school.
 No, because I ended up working as a flight surgeon and loving it before becoming a full-time podcaster.

 Should You Apply to Both MD and DO Schools?

 If what you care about is being a doctor and taking care of patients, my advice is to increase your chances by applying to both DO and MD schools.

 There is some bias out there against DOs, and there always has been.
 But the bias is slowly eroding.

-As older physicians are retiring and Gen-X doctors are coming up, we’re getting more and more openness towards DO students.
+As older physicians are retiring and Millenial doctors are coming up, we’re getting more and more openness towards DO students.

-At the end of the day, do you want to be a physician, or do you want to go to a specific medical school?
+[click_to_tweet tweet=”At the end of the day, do you want to be a physician, or do you want to go to a specific medical school?
 That’s the question.” quote=”At the end of the day, do you want to be a physician, or do you want to go to a specific medical school?
 That’s the question.”]

 Links and Other Resources